 The exclusion policy applies to all asset classes, including both internally and externally managed funds, and also including passively managed funds.
-However, “the policy does not apply to funds-of-funds, structured products, individual securities or derivatives, institutional mandates, institutional funds or managed accounts.”[iii]
+However, “the policy does not apply to funds-of-funds, structured products, individual securities or derivatives, institutional mandates, institutional funds or managed accounts.”[iv]

 We commend Danske Bank for adopting a public policy on nuclear weapons.
-We recommend Danske Bank expand the scope of its policy to cover all finanical products, including assets managed.
+We recommend Danske Bank expand the scope of its policy to cover all financial products, including assets managed.
 We look forward to engaging Danske Bank, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Danske Bank's policy on nuclear weapons is leaky!
 Let's fix it!Read the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!